-But the C stands for conflict.
-This means that the changes from the server overlapped with your own, and now you have to manually choose between them.

-Whenever a conflict occurs, three things typically occur to assist you in noticing and resolving that conflict:
+The $\ \ \, \mathbb C$ stands for conflict.
+This means that the changes from the server overlapped with your own, and now you have to manually choose between them after the update has completed.
+When you postpone a conflict resolution, svn typically does three things to assist you in noticing and resolving that conflict:

-- Subversion prints a C during the update, and remembers that the file is in a state of conflict. - If Subversion considers the file to be of a mergeable type, it places conflict markers-special strings of text which delimit the "sides" of the conflict-into the file to visibly demonstrate the overlapping areas.
+- Subversion prints a C during the update, and remembers that the file is in a state of conflict. - If Subversion considers the file to be mergeable, it places conflict markers-special strings of text which delimit the "sides" of the conflict-into the file to visibly demonstrate the overlapping areas.
 (Subversion uses the svn:mime-type property to decide if a file is capable of contextual, line-based merging.
-See the section called "File Content Type" to learn more.) - For every conflicted file, Subversion places up to three extra unversioned files in your working copy: - filename.mine filename.rOLDREV filename.rNEWREV
+See the section called "File Content Type" to learn more.) - · For every conflicted file, Subversion places three extra unversioned files in your working copy:

+filename.mine

 This is your file as it existed in your working copy before you updated your working copy-that is, without conflict markers.
-This file has your latest changes in it and nothing else.
+This file has only your latest changes in it.
 (If Subversion considers the file to be unmergeable, then the .mine file isn't created, since it would be identical to the working file.)